Kse diev

 The kse diev (ខ្សែដៀវ) or khse mhoy (ខ្សែមួយ) is a Cambodian musical bow with a single copper or brass string and a gourd resonator.
 The resonator is held to the bow with a nylon cord and is open at the other end.
 The nylon cord holds on the resonator and acts as a loop around the copper string, bringing it to the stick.
 The nylon loop acts as the nut on a guitar, the place below which the string vibrates and sound begins.

-To play the instrument, the musician holds the open end of the gourd against his or her chest and plucks the copper string with a "tubular" plectrum of copper or plastic, worn on the fourth finger.
+To play the instrument, the musician holds the open end of the gourd against their chest and plucks the copper string with a "tubular" plectrum of copper or plastic, worn on the fourth finger.
 The musician controls the pitch of the notes by applying pressure on the string near the gourd with the first finger, moving up and down on the string.
 Pressure is applied and released to let the note sound; pressure and release are tools the musician can use to bend sound or control the way the sound falls off at the end of a pitch.
 Harmonics may be adjusted with the left hand by moving it to open and close the seal of the gourd against the player's chest.
 A twelve-note range is normal.
 The kse dieve is often a solo instrument, but it may be played as well in the aareak orchestra, the traditional wedding orchestra (plenh kar boran) and the plenh areak ("magic healing orchestra").